 Jelly Roll Morton was the first important composer and arranger of New Orleans jazz, as well as an agile pianist, a compelling singer, and one of the early jazz world’s most flamboyant characters.
 The nickname “Jelly Roll” was derived from sexual slang, and “Morton” was a stage moniker.
-His given first name was Ferdinand, and his surname has been variously stated as LaMothe, Lemott, or LaMenthe, while his year of birth is either 1885 or 1890.
+His given first name was Ferdinand, and his surname has been variously stated as LaMothe, Lemott, or LaMenthe, while his year of birth was either 1885 or 1890.

 Whatever the actual details, Morton came from a New Orleans Creole family who did not approve of his musical aspirations.
 “We always had musicians in the family,” Morton explained “but they played for their own pleasure and would not accept it seriously, and always considered a musician (with the exception of those who would appear at the French Opera House, which was always supported with their patronage) a scalawag, lazy, and trying to duck work.”
 As a teenager, Morton began playing in Storyville brothels and also traveling around the South as both a bandleader and solo performer.
 His trademark compositions from this era include “The Animule Dance,” “King Porter Stomp,” and “Original Jelly Roll Blues.”